Scientific Accuracy Verified || v3.4.1

 BMI is a population-level screening tool, not an individual health assessment.
 It does not account for body composition, muscle mass, or fat distribution.
 A muscular athlete may have an 'overweight' BMI with excellent health markers.
 Waist circumference and body fat % provide more individual insight.

-Body Fat: The Metric That Matters More Than Weight
+Why Body Fat Percentage Matters More Than Weight or BMI

 How to Measure Correctly